Growing Place Choice

 Growing for the Future with Right Plants…

-Most are fine in average soil.
-Plants that grow best in moist soil are noted with (M).
-Plants that grow best in dry soil are noted with (D).
+Most plants are fine in average soil.
+Those that grow best in moist soil are noted with (M), and those that grow best in dry soil are noted with (D).

 Light Conditions